Optimize Windows 10 update delivery

 Express update delivery

-Windows 10 update downloads can be large because every package contains all previously released fixes to ensure consistency and simplicity.
+Windows 10 quality update downloads can be large because every package contains all previously released fixes to ensure consistency and simplicity.
 Windows has been able to reduce the size of Windows Update downloads with a feature called Express.

 How Microsoft supports Express